typemiguel/WalnutiQ/README.md

                your files to be organized in the correct folder
   - .travis.yml = tells [our custom travis testing site](https://travis-ci.org/quinnliu/WalnutiQ)
                   what versions of Java to test the files here
-  - BrainTheories.md = list of important brain theories with support and simple explanation
   - LICENSE.txt = MIT liscense saying you can do whatever you want the code here but it would be very cool of you to do something nice with it.
   - README.md = the file you are reading right now